tayler-id/ai-agent-fresh/memory-bank/progress.md

 ---

 **Summary (Updated May 16, 2025):**
 The AI Agent, in the `ai-agent-fresh` repository, has a solid foundation with diverse analysis capabilities and multiple memory systems.
-The "Memory-Enhanced Tool Chaining" feature's core mechanism (allowing the LLM to query internal memory via a `query_memory` tool) has been implemented and verified.
-The Advanced Chat UI has foundational elements and successful LanceDB integration testing.
-Immediate next steps involve committing the recent feature work, then resuming high-priority tasks like full LanceDB integration into the Chat UI for RAG capabilities.
+The "Memory-Enhanced Tool Chaining" feature's core mechanism for the CLI agent is implemented and verified.
+The Advanced Chat UI now has a functional core RAG (Retrieval Augmented Generation) capability using LanceDB semantic search integrated into its `api/chat` route, with refined logging.
+Immediate next steps involve documenting and committing these Chat UI RAG updates, then proceeding with other roadmap items.
 The Memory Bank documentation is being actively updated.